gazebosim/docs/edifice/sensors.md

 `ign topic -e -t /wall/touched`

 Drive your robot forward to the wall using the keyboard arrow keys.
+Make sure to start the simulation by hitting the play button, and enable the Key Publisher plugin as well by clicking on the plugins dropdown list (vertical ellipsis), then selecting "Key Publisher".

 When you hit the bump you should see a message `data: true` on the terminal where you ran the `ign topic -e -t /wall/touched`.